krisvanrens/nexus-lang/README.md

 ## Language API

-This section describes the API used to interact with a software component network decription system.
+This section describes the API used to interact with a software component network description system.
 It can also be used by other tools, e.g. a visualizer for networks described by Nexus.

 `// TODO`